wiicode/cybersecurity-framework/bronze-controls/devices/eud-factory-android.md

 ## Reprovisioning scenarios for Android devices

-For the four common reprovisioning scenarios outlined above, the NCSC recommend the following methods.
+For the four common reprovisioning scenarios outlined above, the BCSF recommend the following methods.

-### **Scenario 1: Sanitising device believed to be compromised with malware**
+### **Scenario 1: Sanitizing device believed to be compromised with malware**

 Malware within malicious applications can be removed using **factory reset**.